DingoEatingFuzz/ember-play/README.md

 2. Your tests route uses the [Common Reporters Interface](https://github.com/js-reporters/js-reporters) to send all test output over the Live Reload websocket.
 3. Playwright intercepts this websocket traffic and reports test output to your CLI.

+## Troubleshooting

+**Nothing runs**

+If this happens it's probably because you aren't building tests in the dev environment.
+Tests will build in dev by default, but sometimes this is disabled to speed up dev builds.
+Check your `ember-cli-build.js` file to make sure `tests` is set to `true` (or at least not set to `false`) in the `EmberApp` constructor.

 ## Contributing

 See the [Contributing](CONTRIBUTING.md) guide for details.